public-affairs-data-journalism/padjo/source/tutorials/database-joins/sql-many-to-one.md

 ---
 layout: tutorial
-title: SQL Joins on many-to-one relationship
+title: Joining on a many-to-one relationship
-description: Whe
+description: When one record has many child records
 date: 2014-10-17
-published: false
 ---

 In the [previous tutorial](/tutorials/database-joins/sql-many-to-one), we learned the basics of the `JOIN` syntax and how to join one record from a table to one record from another table, e.g. a Congressmember to his/her Twitter account.